zain-adtracktiv/frontend-test/README.md

 - Fork the repo
 - Create the component and use it in the homepage
 - Push your changes to the forked repo by creating a pull request
-- In the PR, suggest how you have structured the properties and sub-components for this component so that it can be reused across different websites with slight variations in content and designs
+- (Important!)
+In the PR, suggest how, if you had more time, you would have structured the properties and sub-components for this component so that it can be reused across different websites with slight variations in content and designs
 - Share the link of the forked repo with us on Upwork
+- Timer is stopped